Last Updated on July 21, 2021 by queenie mak

-- Cook your meals – you will save a bit of money by buying food from grocery stores or farmers market.
+- Cook your meals – you will save a bit of money by buying food from grocery stores or farmers’ markets.
 And you will be much healthier.

-- Don’t worry about not planning your whole trip because that is nearly impossible.
+- Don’t worry about not planning your whole trip especially if it is your first time travelling abroad It is nearly impossible!.
 Sometimes going with the flow is just as great

 - Listen to your intuition – women are really good at listening to their gut feelings.
 If you feel you shouldn’t be going on a specific path, listen to your intuition.
 It will never steer you wrong!

 - Enjoy your own time – it is not lonely to travel solo.
 In fact, solitude can be amazing and very nurturing for the soul.
 Spend your alone time however you like and just remember to enjoy it

 - You are never too old to travel solo – travelling is for all ages.
 As long as you have the curiosity, the ability and the desire to travel, you can travel anywhere!